 Up to five G. pneumonanthe shoots belonging to five different plants were permanently marked into each subplot to measure plant reproductive performance.
 Fewer shoots (1-4) were marked if few than five plants were available in the subplot.
 In the marked shoots, we recorded number of flowers once per shoot between 29 July and 5 August, and counted the number of intact (i.e. not damaged by the butterfly) and preyed fruits once per shoot between 30 August and 1 September.
 We also took a sample of one intact and preyed fruit (when available) per shoot.
 The number of developed seeds in these fruits was then counted in the lab.
 For each of the marked shoots, we calculated the number of seeds per flower as a measure of plant reproductive performance, as:

-nseedsperflower=nseedsintactfruit×nintactfruits+nseedspreyedfruit×npreyedfruitsnflowers
+nseedsperflower=nintactfruits×nseedsintactfruit+npreyedfruits×nseedspreyedfruitnflowers

 The ant community was sampled using sugar baits at each corner of all occupied subplots (a total of 254 points, (Valdés and Ehrlén 2019, Fig. 1) at two occasions, 14 July and 3 September.
 Baits consisted of a sugar cube placed into a 50-ml plastic tube which was left open on the ground in the evening, and collected the next morning.
 Ants collected were transferred to 70º ethanol and the number of ants of different Myrmica species were then counted in the lab (using Douwes et al. 2012 for identification).

 Two microclimatic variables (soil temperature and soil moisture) were recorded at the same 254 points.
 At each point, an iButton data logger was buried in the soil at 5 cm depth in mid-July 2016.
 Data loggers recorded temperature every third hour from 14 July to 2 September.
 We used this information to calculate the average of daily mean temperatures over the recording period (hereafter, soil temperature).
-We acknowledge that daily mean temperatures in the soil might not represent the microclimate experienced by the flowers very accurately.
-However, this measure still integrates temperature conditions over a long time period, and relative differences among plants in soil temperature are likely to be similar to relative differences in air temperature.
+While it is true that daily mean temperature in the soil might not accurately represent the microclimate experienced by the flowers, this measure integrates temperature conditions over a long time period.
+Relative differences among plants in soil temperature are thus likely to be similar to relative differences in air temperature.
 Moreover, soil temperature might be more related to some of the variables representing the plant context (e.g. host ant abundance, plant density, see below) than air temperature.
 At the same points, we measured soil moisture (%) with a Theta Probe sensor connected to a HH2 moisture meter (Delta-T Devices, Cambridge, UK) on one occasion (30 July).
 We chose a date when the conditions were semi-dry (i.e. 5 days after the last rain), in order to get maximum resolution in moisture measurements.
-Although moisture values might vary a lot from one day to another, the relative differences should be similar, independently of the date.
+Although moisture values might vary a lot from one day to another, we expect relative differences to remain similar over the flowering season.
 We took three moisture measurements at each point, and calculated the average of the three values (hereafter, soil moisture).

 Data preparation